brutusin/wava/README.md

 ![wava example 1](https://github.com/brutusin/wava/raw/master/img/wava-example1.gif)
-*Running `ls` with a promise of max memory of 100 B*.
-The duration is of the job is too short for the scheduler detecting that it promised memory is too low*
+*Running `ls` with a promise of max memory of 100 B. The duration is of the job is too short for the scheduler detecting that it promised memory is too low*

 ![wava example 2](https://github.com/brutusin/wava/raw/master/img/wava-example2.gif)
 *Running a loop that prints the date each 1 second with an excesive promise of max memory of 100000000 B that makes the command to be  temporary queued*